Janviswa/Movie-Review-Sentiment-Analysis-with-Machine-Learning/README.md

-# Movie Review Sentiment Analysis with Machine Learning - AICTE Internship Project
+# Movie Review Sentiment Analysis with ML - AICTE Internship Project

 This project is part of a 6-week AICTE internship focused on Sentiment Analysis.
 The goal is to develop a machine learning model that classifies movie reviews as either positive or negative based on textual data.